 THE BIOETHICS CURRICULUM – Q & A

 The word “bioethics” puts together two different ideas: “ethics,” the science that studies human acts in order to determine whether they are good or evil, and “bio,” a prefix which literally means “life.”
 “Bioethics,” then, is the science which determines whether our practices in the life sciences and health care are in keeping with the dignity of the human person.
 In other words, bioethics tries to figure out whether our use of scientific knowledge dealing with the physical life of human beings is morally good or evil.

-What topics are included in the Bioethics Curriculum© at Pope John Paul the Great?
+What topics are included in the Bioethics Curriculum at Saint John Paul the Great?

 The subject matter of bioethics explores issues we encounter at the beginning of human life such as artificial human reproduction (in-vitro fertilization and cloning), abortion, stem cell research, contraception, genetic manipulation, embryo adoption, and the proper use of our human sexuality.
 The course of study also explores issues concerning human life in its final stages, including pain management, redemptive suffering, end-of-life medical care, organ donation, euthanasia, and assisted suicide, among others.

 In what manner are these bioethical issues explored?